 You might also like 4 Unique Wildlife Refugees You Have To See

-10 U.S. Vacation Destinations To Connect Your Kids with History
+10 Top U.S. Historic Vacation Destinations To Explore With Kids

 Learn: Fort McHenry is the place where Francis Scott Key was inspired to write the National Anthem.
 If you go, arrive in time for the daily, impressive flag raising which visitors assist with.
 Then get a ranger to answer your questions about everything from the War-of-1812 battle to Baltimore’s two-sided role in the civil war.
 A short movie in the visitor’s center narrates the battle that inspired our National Anthem.